rthuffman/WFGY/ProblemMap/Atlas/patch-wave-2-freeze-note-v1.md

 Patch Wave 2 also freezes relation-level strengthening between families, nodes, and fix-facing guidance.

-This matters because a patch wave is stronger when it does not only add content, but reconnects new content back into the atlas map.
+This matters because a patch wave is stronger when it does not only add content, but reconnects new content back into the Atlas map.

 ---

-## 4. What Patch Wave 2 has actually improved
+## 4. What Patch Wave 2 has actually improved 🔧

 Patch Wave 2 improves the system in five major ways.

-### 4.1 The atlas becomes harder, not looser
+### 4.1 The Atlas becomes harder, not looser

 The high-pressure subtrees strengthened in this wave were not added to make the system larger for appearance.